Cades Cove Scenic Loop, Tennessee

 Primitive Baptist Church, Cades Cove Loop, Smoky Mountains National Park.
 Photo by Ann Johnson.

-A Sunday afternoon drive is not the best representation of the Cades Cove Scenic Loop, located in the Great Smoky Mountains National Park along U.S. 441 in Gatlinburg, Tennessee.
+A Sunday afternoon drive is not the best way to experience the Cades Cove Scenic Loop, located in the Great Smoky Mountains National Park along U.S. 441 in Gatlinburg, Tennessee.

 This destination is an 11-mile loop on a small one-way road with a speed limit of 25 miles per hour.
 Hiking, bike paths, and horseback trails are abundant.
 Tranquil streams dart in and out, which are perfect for tubing on this scenic path.
-The Primitive Baptist Church, along with cabins and barns are surrounded by huge meadows with mountain views.
+The Primitive Baptist Church, along with cabins and barns, is surrounded by large meadows with mountain views.

 Tubers along the Cades Cove Loop.
 Photo by Ann Johnson.